 With the recent challenge to the Texas law on abortion, I thought I would do a summary of Roe v.
 Wade case.
 This iconic, and controversial case, deals with the Fourteenth Amendment, the right of privacy.
 This right of privacy goes up against the State’s interest in protecting unborn children.
 This case from 1973, so it’s not really a trending legal issue.
 But, you know, it IS still trending!

-Roe v.
-Wade Case Summary
+Summary of Roe v.
+Wade Case

-- 1 Roe v.
-Wade Case Summary
+- 1 Summary of Roe v.
+Wade Case

 - 2 Maureen’s Legal Bottom Line of the Roe v.
 Wade Case